Frequently asked questions

 What’s your view on osteoporosis?

 I broke the head of my left femur at age 51 (ice skating) and my right femur at age 53 (running).
 That’s a diagnosis of osteoporosis.
 I’m very skeptical of osteoporosis drugs — I think the cure is worse than the disease, especially if you take bone-building seriously.
-There are many interesting drugs in development, I try to keep up with the research.
-I think the best thing is to get calcium from food and stress your bones often.
-I’m interested in vibration therapy.
-I think if you have the money to buy a good vibration plate, you should.
-There are two main kinds of vibration plates, and the cheap $200 plates on Amazon are terrible.
-There are vibration plates listed in the store here.
+There’s much more on my big osteoporosis blog post.

 Which supplements do you recommend?